 EDI 832 Documents

-As a supplier just getting started with EDI you should take time to ensure the complete accuracy and thoroughness of your EDI 832 document.
-At its core the EDI 832 provides information that your customers need before they even being to consider placing an order.
-As a retailer the EDI 832 transaction is equally critical.
+As a supplier just getting started with EDI, you should take time to ensure the complete accuracy and thoroughness of your EDI 832 document.
+At its core, the EDI 832 provides information that your customers need before they even begin to consider placing an order.
+As a retailer, the EDI 832 transaction is equally critical.
 Through the EDI 832 you will be able to augment your catalog information with content from your vendors.
-If you are integrating your EDI to your in-house systems, make sure the EDI 832 is a part of that integration effort.
+If you are integrating your EDI with your in-house systems, make sure the EDI 832 is a part of that effort.
 A fully integrated EDI 832 will allow you to seamlessly maintain an updated catalog of information from your suppliers.